Your Barrie HVAC and roofing crews quote on the truck, but the deal never makes it into Salesforce

 Zoho and Pipedrive also model a smooth, year-round funnel.
 Your funnel is a sawtooth: phones ring off the hook during the first deep freeze and after every spring storm, then go quiet.
 The off-the-shelf CRM has no concept of who is due for a seasonal furnace tune-up or whose roof you flagged as two winters from failure.
 So the most valuable list you own, the customers ready to buy again, lives in a foreman's memory instead of a system that can text them in October.

-The fix: crm built for Barrie, not rented
+The fix: CRM built for Barrie, not rented

 You should build when your best repeat-business list lives in a foreman's head and your pipeline empties out because logging a deal is friction during peak.
-A custom CRM captures the job at the point of sale on the truck, tracks service intervals so you can text the right customer before the season turns, and treats the storm-and-freeze demand spikes as the operating reality rather than a steady trickle.
+A custom CRM captures the job at the point of sale (POS) on the truck, tracks service intervals so you can text the right customer before the season turns, and treats the storm-and-freeze demand spikes as the operating reality rather than a steady trickle.
 It turns word-of-mouth into a database you can actually work.

 The capability list that earns its budget